Frederica Wilson: Death of La David Johnson

 Following the death of Sergeant La David Johnson on October 4, 2017, in an attack in Niger, Wilson told the press that on October 16, 2017, President Donald Trump had called Johnson's widow while she was on the way to Miami International Airport for the arrival of Johnson's remains.
 In the car with her were Johnson's mother and other family members, as well as Wilson, a longtime friend of the family.
 The widow put the call on speakerphone so that Wilson and others in the car heard it.
 Wilson said Trump "was almost like joking" and that he said "he [Johnson] knew what he signed up for, but I guess it still hurt".
 Trump later called Wilson's characterization of the conversation a "fabrication".
 Johnson's mother confirmed Wilson's account on October 18, at which point the White House ceased disputing Wilson's account of the call and instead claimed that she was "mischaracterizing the spirit" of the conversation.
 On October 23, Johnson's widow also confirmed Wilson's account.

 On October 19, 2017, White House Chief of Staff John F. Kelly gave a press briefing at the White House.
 A gold star parent who was present at Trump's end during the phone conversation, Kelly did not deny that Trump said the words reported.
 But he defended Trump's comments "forcefully and emotionally", saying that Trump "in his way tried to express that opinion that he's a brave man, a fallen hero".
 He also attacked Wilson for having listened to the phone call and claimed that she had a "history of politicizing what should be sacred moments", citing the 2015 dedication of an FBI field office in Miami as an example.
 He claimed that her speech at that ceremony was "about how she was instrumental in getting the funding for that building" from then-President Obama.

+The details of Kelly's statement were disproven by the video recording of the event.
+During her nine-minute speech, Wilson spoke for less than three minutes about leading an effort to expedite a bill through Congress.
+The bill's purpose was naming the FBI building after two FBI agents slain in the line of duty; the bill would normally not have become law in time for the building's dedication ceremony.
+Wilson dedicated the remainder of her speech to acknowledging other politicians involved in the effort, thanking FBI personnel, and talking about the slain agents.
+The FBI secured the building's funding in 2009, before Wilson became a congresswoman in 2011.
+The Miami Herald reported that Kelly had misquoted the cost of the building as $20 million versus the actual $194 million.
+As a result, several newspapers have called for Kelly to apologize to Wilson.
+The White House said the video did not capture all of Wilson's comments.

 On December 18, 2019, Wilson voted to impeach Trump.